ashleydavis/highstock-yahoo-demo/README.md

 ## Conclusion

 Through this post I have introduced [Data-Forge](https://github.com/real-serious-games/data-forge-js) and the [Investment Tracker](http://investment-tracker.cloudapp.net/).
-Data-Forge is a data analysis and transformation toolkit.
+Data-Forge is an open-source data analysis and transformation toolkit.
 The Investment Tracker is platform for financial analysis and automation.
 Both are prototypes and work in progress and I'll appreciate constructive criticism.

-Data-Forge is open-source and I'm looking for users and contributors.
+For Data-Forge I'm looking for users and contributors.
 Please help drive this project forward in whatever way you can!

 In the example code I've demonstrated how to retrieve financial data from Yahoo and visualise it using Highstock.
 I've provided a brief overview of how the pieces fit together and shown how Data-Forge makes it all a bit simpler.